oskitone/scout/assembly_guide/docs/assemble-battery-pack.md

 1. Insert tabbed battery contact terminals
    1. The springed contact goes to the spot with a "-".
    2. The flat, button contact goes near "+".
 Its button should face inward towards where the battery will be.
-   3. Fold their tabs over to hold them in place.
+   3. These tabbed contacts will have a tight fit!
+You can use pliers to push/pull them in, then fold their tabs over to hold them in place.
 2. Insert wire dual contacts
    1. Again, springs go to "-" and buttons to "+".
       ![010201@0.5x.jpg](/img/pcb_assembly/010201@0.5x.jpg)